notblackout/kf2-controlled-difficulty/recommended_cfg.md

 `open` command used to start CD, or through chat commands.

 This config is not exactly the same as vanilla HOE; this config is probably somewhat more difficult.
+Such a comparison is somewhat subjective, and there are a lot of variables left undefined here (for instance, there's a big difference between SpawnCycle basic_moderate and nam_pro_v3).
+So think of the difficulty comparison as very loose and approximate.

 ```
 [ControlledDifficulty.CD_Survival]